asolergayoso/Samba_script/README.md

 # Network_drive_script
-This bash script allows to quickly set up a netwrok drive (wiht the name Courses) on a Debian system
+This bash script allows to quickly set up a netwrok drive (with the name Courses) on a Debian system

 ## User Setup
 It is important to mention that the script will set the current user as the valid user for Samba, once it runs.
 For that reason, it is very important to mention that the user should not be logged in as root when running the script.